-The Organization adopted the provisions of Topic 740 on July 1, 2009.
-The adoption of Topic 740 did not result in a material modification of the overall consolidated financial statements of the Organization as of and for the years ended December 31, 2016 and 2015.
-The Organization files tax returns in the U.S. federal jurisdiction.
-The Organization is no longer subject to U.S. federal examinations by tax authorities for years before 2012.
 A tax position that meets the more-likely-than-not recognition threshold is initially and subsequently measured as the largest amount of tax benefit that has a greater than 50 percent likelihood of being realized.
-Tax positions which previously would have failed to meet the more-likely-than-not recognition threshold is met.
+Tax positions which previously would have failed to meet the more-likely-than-not recognition threshold should be recognized in the first subsequent financial reporting period in which the threshold is met.
 Conversely, previously recognized tax positions which no longer meet the more-likely-than-not recognition should be derecognized in the first subsequent financial reporting period in which the threshold is no longer met.
 Accrued interest related to tax positions deemed to meet the more-likely-than-not threshold is recognized in interest expense, and any applicable penalties related to such tax positions is recognized as an operating expense of the Organization.

-7. Subsequent Events
+8. Subsequent Events